 As a combined student, you could potentially earn your Master's degree in the semester after earning your Bachelor's.
 If students complete the maximum of 21 credits while they are undergraduate students, they would only need to complete 9 additional credits to earn their M.A. degree!

 Admission to the combined option is more selective and is considered a "honors" path for high-performing University of Florida students.
 Meeting the minimum requirements does not guarantee admission.

 Combined Specific Requirements

 - 3.2 cumulative UF GPA at time of application (listed on top of UF transcript).

 - Completed 90 credit hours, including AP, IB and dual enrollment, before beginning the program.

-- Students who major in a business subject (general business, finance, marketing, etc.) MUST complete all seven pre-professional courses before beginning the program (see details below).
+- Students who major in a business subject (general business, finance, marketing, etc.) MUST complete all seven tracking courses before beginning the program.